epimorphics/ds-api-ruby/README.md

 ```

 Also, an API URL needs to be provided for the Service class in order for the gem
-to work
+to work.

 ## Tests

-To run the tests, use:
+To run the tests you must set the environment variable `API_URL` to point to a
+running instance of a valid SAPINT API and run:

 ```sh
 rake test
 ```

-Also, a local SAPINT API must be running on port `8888` for these to work
+If `API_URL` is not set it will default to `http://localhost:8888`